invertase/notifee/docs/react-native/docs/android/permissions.md

 # Understanding permission

 On Android, notification permission is granted by default.
 However, user can revoke this permission through your app's settings or the notification itself.
-In addition,user can block notifiation at three levels; channels, channel groups or application-wide.
+In addition,user can block notifiation at three levels; application-wide, channel groups and channels.

 # Checking permission